Red Lodge Clay Center – Short-Term Resident (AIA) 2012, 2022 Workshop Presenter 2022

-Creating a simple coffee mug comes from my desire to use something everyday that strikes up a warm conversation with me.
-Making pots allows me to be a formalist who loves the symbolic results of a shape, color and texture combinations.
-I can be an engineer who develops a refreshing approach to something we have seen or used before.
-I have the freedom to design work to compliment a space or a table.
-With these attributes, I intend to raise the importance of the mug from mundane to meaningful, from words to poetry.
+The process of designing and making useful objects allows me to undertake several responsibilities.
+I can be a formalist who loves the symbolic results of shape, color and texture combinations and an engineer who develops a unique approach to something we have seen or used before.
+I can make things that tell quiet stories that evoke strong sentiment.
+I also have the freedom to design work to compliment a space.
+With these attributes, I hope to raise the importance of my functional work from mundane to meaningful, from words to poetry.

 There are many things that I am inspired by: old New England tobacco barns, the color of honey, glacial ice, Ellsworth Kelly plant drawings, Sung Dynasty pottery, Native Alaskan ivory bird carvings, Children’s book illustrators such as Harrison Cady, Tasha Tudor and Jerry Pinkney, Danish furniture, cooking, magpies, vultures ….
 As I am working in the studio, my interests to blend together and emerge as simple and clear statements that speak of my innate aesthetic sensibilities and the desire for my work to somehow stir the souls of others.